LSEG-API-Samples/Article.DataLibrary.Python.Xlwings/README.md

 The newly introduced ```to_pdf``` feature also lets developers export the Excel Workbook/Sheets to the PDF file.
 This function helps business users who do not have [Microsoft Office](https://www.office.com/) installed can still be able to open the PDF report file.

-At the same time, the [Data Library for Python](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python) let developers rapidly access the Data Platform content with a few lines of code that easy to understand and maintain.
+At the same time, the [Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) let developers rapidly access the Data Platform content with a few lines of code that easy to understand and maintain.
 Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Platforms.

 The integration between LSEG APIs and xlwings is not limited to only the Data Library.
-Any [LSEG APIs](https://developers.lseg.com/en/api-catalog) that support Python programming language such as [Data API](https://developers.lseg.com/en/api-catalog/eikon/eikon-data-api) ([Data API-xlwings article](https://developers.lseg.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel)), or [RKD API](https://developers.lseg.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api), or [DataStream Web Service - Python](https://developers.lseg.com/en/api-catalog/eikon/datastream-web-service/) can work with xlwings library using the same concept and code logic as this Data Library notebook examples.
+Any [LSEG APIs](https://developers.lseg.com/en/api-catalog) that support Python programming language such as [Data/Delivery Platform APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis), or [LSEG Tick History - REST API](https://developers.lseg.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api), or [DataStream Web Service - Python](https://developers.refinitiv.com/en/api-catalog/eikon/datastream-web-service/) can work with the xlwings library using the same concept and code logic as this Data Library notebook examples.

 <!-- ACKNOWLEDGEMENTS -->
 ## <a id="acknowledgements"></a>Acknowledgements